-This page titled 10.1: Marketing Information Systems is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 10.1: Marketing Information Systems is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.

 10.2: Steps in the Marketing Research Process

 1. Describe the basic steps in the marketing research process and the purpose of each step.